nvs/gem/docs/building-the-map.md

     adjustments.
 For details, see the configuration documentation in the map tools repository, taking note of the repository version.
 Of particular note is the `prefix` setting, which by default is set to `'wine'`.
-Windows users will most likely want to change ths value.
+Windows users will most likely want to change this value.
 05. Change into the project's root directory.
 This is a requirement for proper functionality of the map tools.
 How to invoke the tools will vary depending on your setup.